intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash start-spark-local.sh lenet
 ```

 The examples are run in the docker container.
-Attach it and see the results (`docker attach logs -f containerID`).
+Attach it and see the results (`docker attach logs -f bigdl-ppml-trusted-big-data-ml-scala-occlum`).

 ```bash
 2021-10-29 01:57:48 INFO  DistriOptimizer$:431 - [Epoch 1 40/60000][Iteration 10][Wall Clock 14.768519551s] Trained 4.0 records in 0.348563287 seconds.
 Throughput is 11.475678 records/second.
 Loss is 2.4064577.
 Sequentialc3a85127s hyper parameters: Current learning rate is 0.05.
 Current dampening is 1.7976931348623157E308.